Oudtshoorn Local Municipality elections: September 2007 floor crossing

 The final floor-crossing period occurred on 1–15 September 2007; floor-crossing was subsequently abolished in 2008 by the Fifteenth Amendment of the Constitution.
 In the Stellenbosch council, the two councillors of the Oudtshoorn Civic Association crossed to the National People's Party.

 By-elections from September 2007 to May 2011

 The following by-elections were held to fill vacant ward seats in the period between the floor crossing period in September 2007 and the election in May 2011.

 May 2011 election

 The following table shows the results of the 2011 election.

 By-elections from May 2011 to August 2016

 The following by-elections were held to fill vacant ward seats in the period between the elections in May 2011 and August 2016.

 August 2016 election

 The following table shows the results of the 2016 election.

 By-elections from August 2016 to November 2021

 The following by-elections were held to fill vacant ward seats in the period between the elections in August 2016 and November 2021.

 November 2021 election

 The following table shows the results of the 2021 election.

+By-elections from November 2021

+The following by-elections were held to fill vacant ward seats in the period since November 2021.